On This Page

 - Asks you to meet with them outside of the office for a social or sexual encounter.

-- Ignores what you tell them and continues doing something after you’ve said it makes you uncomfortable and have asked them to stop doing it.
+- Ignores what you tell them and keeps doing something after you’ve said it makes you uncomfortable and asked them to stop.

-- Tries to enlist you to support their personal, political, social, or business interests, such as trying to get you to pay to see them give a talk or to vote for a political candidate they support.
+- Tries to enlist you to support their personal, political, social, or business interests, such as trying to get you to pay them for other services, pay for therapy by doing them favors, or vote for a political candidate they support.

-- Tries to control your behavior outside of the office, such as pushing you to go on a certain diet or to break off contact with family members.
+- Tries to control your behavior outside the office, such as pushing you to go on a certain diet or to break off contact with family members.
+(An ethical therapist will merely explore options and make suggestions, not pressure you to take a specific path.)

 For more in-depth information about these and other red flags, you can read our article “Don’t Even Think of Going Back to a Therapist Who Does Any of These Things.“